DataHackIL/ninjathon/README.md

 In order to lint the project for code quality issues you could either run `./scripts/lint status` to view files that are conflicting with the code style or run `./scripts/lint fix` to resolve the conflicts automatically.

+## Common Issues

+- On macOS, if you get the error `realpath: command not found` then you should install coreutils which could be installed through brew by running `brew install coreutils`

 ## Contributing

 Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.